We have a duty to ensure that Benefit payments are made only to those who are actually entitled to receive them and that the correct amount is paid.

 - stopping and reducing payment in fraudulent cases;

 - sanction of offenders - see Benefit Fraud Prosecution Guidelines for further details.

-The team work closely with Investigators from the Department for Work and Pensions.
-Investigators use a variety of 'tools' including data matching to identify and investigate fraudulent claims.
+We investigate all Local Authority alleged benefit offences, Council Tax reduction fraud and work closely with colleagues from the Department for Work and Pensions (DWP) on DWP benefits offences.
+We use a variety of 'tools' including data matching to identify and investigate fraudulent claims.

 Working and Claiming

-Working and claiming fraud usually involves claimants who are in receipt of Housing Benefit / Council Tax Benefit on the basis of entitlement to Job Seekers Allowance / Income Support, but who are in fact working.
+Working and claiming fraud usually involves claimants who are usually in receipt of Housing benefit / Council Tax reduction and not declaring all or part of their wages or other jobs.

 Any cases that arise in these circumstances will usually involve a joint investigation involving the Council and the Department for Work and Pensions.

 Non-disclosure of property / capital

 This fraud is where a claimant fails to declare either savings / capital or the ownership of another property / land elsewhere.

 This is where the claimant fails to declare all of their income, knowing or intending that non-declaration will increase their benefit award.
 (For example: A private pension).